How To: Raspberry Pi – Configure audio output

 List available speakers

-So that you can set the standard loudspeaker, you should first check which audio outputs are available.
-So you can easily find the associated ID of the corresponding audio output.
+So that you can set the default speaker, you should first check which audio outputs are available.
+You can also easily find out the ID of the corresponding audio output.

-Simply enter the following command into the console of your RaspberryPi.
+Simply enter the following command in the console of your RaspberryPi.

 cat /proc/asound/modules

-The available audio outputs and their ID (the number in front of them) will then be displayed.
+You will then be shown the available audio outputs and their ID (the number in front).
 You will need this ID later to set the corresponding output.

-The standard audio out – which is normally used for output – can be set via the ALSA configuration file.
+The default loudspeaker - which is normally used for output - can be set via the ALSA configuration file.

 To do this, open the configuration file with the following command.